-Every responsible dog owner knows that you shouldn't leave a dog in the car in the heat for even a few minutes, particularly with extreme summer temperatures - but what other considerations should you have when taking out your four-legged friend for a ride?
+Every responsible dog owner knows that you shouldn't leave a dog in the car in the heat for even a few minutes, particularly with extreme summer temperatures - but what other considerations should you have when taking your four-legged friend for a ride?

-Keeping your dog cool in hot weather
+Keep your dog cool in hot weather

 Harnesses, crates and guards